Are you a student who is ready for more?

 Awarded to new freshmen who declare a Food Marketing major.
 Students must file the Free Application for Federal Student Aid (FAFSA).
 The scholarship review considers financial need from the FAFSA as well as the applicant's academic record.
-Food Marketing Scholarships are awarded in addition to any University, state or federal aid a student may receive.
 More information is available here.

 Athletic Scholarships I, T, F